Jul 6, 2026

 Oral supplementation of specific collagen peptides has beneficial effects on human skin physiology: a double-blind, placebo-controlled study

 69 women, 8 weeks: 2.5-5 g/day collagen peptides produced objective improvements in skin elasticity versus placebo, persisting after dosing.
-The cornerstone trial for the skin claim — Thorne's type I/III peptides are this form, and the built-in vitamin C supports the synthesis pathway the effect depends on.
+The cornerstone trial for the skin claim — Thorne's 13 g of type I/III peptides is this form, delivered well above the trial dose.

 2. Clark 2008Clark KL, Sebastianelli W, Flechsenhar KR, Aukermann DF, Meza F, Millard RL, Deitch JR, Sherbondy PS, Albert A · 2008 · Current Medical Research and Opinion · PMID 18416885